Ganymede-Bio/website-docusaurus/docs/Home.md

 - [**Files**](./Files.md): File browser for accessing snapshotted input and output data processed through _flows_
 - [**Notifications**](./Notifications.md): Activity (e.g. - _flow_ saves, _flow_ runs, etc.) associated with Ganymede tenant environment

-And the following links at the bottom part of the sidebar:
+The bottom part of the sidebar contains documentation and pages for administering access to Ganymede.

 - **Docs**: Link to Ganymede's documentation, which can also be accessed directly at [https://docs.ganymede.bio/](https://docs.ganymede.bio/)
 - [**Admin**](./AdminControls.md): Panel for configuring levels of access for different individuals